 - In which US state does your petitioner live?

 - What is the job of your petitioner?

 - What is the petitioner’s field of study?

 - Do you have a photo of you and your petitioner together?

 - What are your plans after arriving in the United States?
 Do you want to work or study?

-How much does a US F2B visa cost?
+How much does this visa cost?

 During the visa application process, the applicant and the petitioner must pay different fees.
 Because the exact amount of these costs varies and is determined by USCIS, it is hard to estimate it accurately.
 But in general, you should note that you have to pay a fee for each of the following services and actions: